cakephp/docs/en/development/dependency-injection.rst

 =================

 Service providers allow you to group of related services together helping you organize your services.
-ServiceProviders also help increase your application's performance as services defined in ServiceProviders are lazily registered after their first use.
+Service providers can help increase your application's performance as defined services are lazily registered after their first use.

 Creating Service Providers